Nigerian doctors begin strike over salary, allowances | Health

 Nigerian doctors begin strike over salary, allowances

-Resident doctors in Nigerian public hospitals began an indefinite strike on Monday over grievances that include the delayed payment of salaries and allowances, the doctors' union said, as the country faces rising COVID-19 infections.
-Nigerian doctors frequently strike over what they say are poor conditions of service.

-Resident doctors in Nigerian public hospitals began an indefinite strike on Monday over grievances that include the delayed payment of salaries and allowances, the doctors' union said, as the country faces rising COVID-19 infections.
+Resident doctors in Nigerian public hospitals began an indefinite strike on Monday over grievances that include the delayed payment of salaries and allowances, the doctors' union said, as coronavirus infections rise.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)